• Home

 This is a workplace where people care deeply about the artistic community, the built environment and the long-term future of the organisation.
 There is a strong sense of shared purpose, adaptability and creative possibility.

-Applications in writing to admin@montsalvat.com.au by 2 June 2026, addressing the selection criteria, and including contact details for referees.
+Applications should be submitted in writing to admin@montsalvat.com.au by 14 August 2026, addressing the selection criteria and including contact details for referees.

 Internships